Super-Protocol/solutions/vllm/README.md

 # Super Protocol vLLM

 This repository contains the Super Protocol packaging of [vLLM](https://www.vllm.ai/), an inference and serving engine for LLMs.
-It includes a Dockerfile and helper scripts for running Unsloth workloads on Super Protocol.
+It includes a Dockerfile and helper scripts for running vLLM workloads on Super Protocol.

 The solution allows you to run LLM inference within Super Protocol's Trusted Execution Environment (TEE).